TABLE OF CONTENTS

-Accepting credit and debit card payments provides a convenience for your customers.
-Most consumers have come to expect it and some will turn to your competitors if you fail offer it.
-In addition, credit and debit card payments help you get paid faster than alternative payment methods.
-Cash is obviously the fastest, but purchases in cash have been declining each year.
+Accepting credit and debit card payments provides convenience for your customers.
+Most consumers have come to expect it, and some will turn to your competitors if you fail to offer it.
+Besides, credit and debit card payments help you get paid faster than alternative payment methods.
+Cash is the fastest, but purchases in cash have been declining each year.
 As with any financial transaction, there are risks to accepting credit and debit card payments.
 Fortunately, there are also precautions that you can take to prevent these issues from occurring.
-If you will be accepting card payments for the first time, here are some vital rules to follow:
+If you will be accepting card payments for the first time, here are some important rules to follow:

 Get Familiar With The Credit Card Environment

-If this is your first venture into accepting card payments, it is important to spend some time getting to know the environment.
-For example, the United States is phasing out the magnetic strip cards that we have been using for years.
-Criminals are now employing advanced methods to steal financial information.
-The major card issuers have created a global standard that uses tiny computer chips, built into the cards, to authenticate, and secure the transactions.
-The computer chips make the cards more secure, and harder to counterfeit.
+If this is your first venture into accepting card payments, it is essential to spend some time getting to know the environment.
+For example, the United States is phasing out the magnetic strip cards we have been using for years.
+Criminals employ advanced methods to steal financial information.
+The primary card issuers have created a global standard that uses tiny computer chips built into the cards to authenticate and secure the transactions.
+The computer chips make the cards more secure and harder to counterfeit.
 If wanting to process via a terminal or POS system, your credit and debit card payment processing system must have the capability to accept these new high-tech cards.

 Get Familiar With Terminology Used in Accepting Card Payments

-Business owners,that are new to accepting card payments, should become familiar with the following industry terms.
+Business owners should become familiar with the following industry terms.
 It will go a long way in keeping things under control when dealing with new systems and technology.

-Retail Point Of Sale (POS) System: The hardware and software system that conduct credit card, debit card, cash, and paper check payments for in-store sales.
+- Retail Point Of Sale (POS) System: The hardware and software system conducts credit card, debit card, cash, and paper check payments for in-store sales.

-Payment Gateway: The front and back end software system that connects the payment and checkout features on your website to a payment processing solution.
+- Payment Gateway: The front and back end software system connecting the payment and checkout features on your website to a payment processing solution.

 Get Familiar With Handling Refunds

 There will always be a percentage of customers that demand refunds for a variety of reasons.
 You can minimize them by being completely transparent about your policies.
-If you are selling online, it is a good idea to include detailed product descriptions for all items that appear on your website.
-Hassle free refunds are a big component of top-notch customer service when products are defective or damaged.
+If you are selling online, it is good to include detailed product descriptions for all items that appear on your website.
+Hassle-free refunds are a significant component of top-notch customer service when products are defective or damaged.

-Refunds are processed using the same payment processing system that was used during the original sale.
+Refunds process using the same payment processing system used during the original sale.
 Payment Savvy will provide you with training on exactly how to use your processing system to reverse charges.
 Payment processing companies will usually have a time limit on credit and debit card purchase refunds.
-This time frame should be clearly notated in your company’s return policy.
+This time frame should be notated in your company’s return policy.

 Payment Savvy specializes in providing merchants with the best payment processing solutions available on the market today.
 Please contact Payment Savvy to review your options, apply for a merchant account, and to obtain answers to your questions.
 We look forward to hearing from you and working with your company.